Skip to main content

 Step 1: Basic Information

-Start by providing essential context about the problem.
+Start by providing essential context about the rock.

 Naming the Issue

-Create a clear, specific problem statement: Good examples:
+Create a clear, specific rock statement: Good examples:

 • “Vehicles consistently missing key tags after detailing”